Mc-Zen/zero/src/units.typ

 ///   (Why is this necessary? in "kg m" the "kg" needs to be close
 ///    but distinguishable from the "m")
 /// - Exponents are allowed as in "m^2"
-/// - A unit in the denominator can be specified either with a negative
+/// - A unit in the fraction can be specified either with a negative
 ///   exponent "s^-1" or by adding a slash before "/s"
 /// - Prefixes are allowed and should be preprended to the base unit without
 ///   a space in between.
 Example: `"/mm^2"`.
 Occurences of "mu" will be replaced
 ///   by the greek mu symbol.
-/// Returns: a dictionary with the keys "numerator" and "denominator",
+/// Returns: a dictionary with the keys "numerator" and "fraction",
 /// both containing a list where each entry is a tuple with the unit symbol
 /// as the first element and the exponent as the second element.
 The exponent
 /// is always positive.